 Automatic categorization: As mentioned earlier, categorization is a huge part of calculating metrics like ARR, but it’s also where many businesses run into trouble.
 Ramp removes the tedium from categorizing transactions and expenses, and through its integration with your existing tech stack, the card allows transactions and invoices to be automatically placed into their relevant categories without the need for human intervention.

-Easily customized spend controls: Due to a lack of transparency and enforceable controls, overspending can often become the Achilles heel of a burgeoning startup.
-Ramp’s spend controls are easily customizable, making it easy to authorize specific users to make purchases, as well as restrict spending to pre-approved products and vendors.
+Easily customized spend controls: Overspending can often become the Achilles heel of a burgeoning startup due to a lack of transparency and enforceable controls.
+Ramp’s spend controls are easily customizable, making it easy to authorize specific users to make purchases and restrict spending to pre-approved products and vendors.

-If you want to learn more about how the Ramp card can help your business optimize ARR and streamline expense management, click here to get started.
+Discover our small business credit card, and learn how Ramp can help your business optimize ARR and streamline expense management.